 When the vehicle is on, this feature will automatically activate the heated seats at the level required by the vehicle's interior temperature.
 The active high, medium, low, or off heated seat level will be indicated by the manual heated seat button lights on the center stack.
-Use the touch screen buttons or the manual heated seat buttons on the center. stack to turn auto heated seats off.
+Use the manual heated seat buttons on the center stack to turn auto heated seats off.

-If the passenger seat is unoccupied. the auto heated seats feature will not activate that seat
+If the passenger seat is unoccupied, the auto heated seats feature will not activate that seat.

 The auto heated seats feature can be programmed to always be enabled when the vehicle is on.
-See Vehicle Personalization on page 5-50.
+See Vehicle Personalization \$\text{\$>} 141.